manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-9_OpenShift/00-getting-started/README.md

 ## **What You'll Learn**
 - Login to OpenShift from CLI
-- Deploy custom Docker image
+- Deploy web application
-- Expose application with public URL
+- Expose application with HTTPS URL
 - Basic OpenShift commands

 ## **Prerequisites**